viam-devrel/viamcodelabs/site/viamguides/src/workshop-air-monitoring/workshop-air-monitoring.md

 ### What You’ll Teach

-- An air quality monitor that triggers an air filtration system when detected values of particulate (PM2.5) exceeds a certain threshold
+- How to build an air quality monitor that triggers an air filtration system when detected values of particulate (PM2.5) exceeds a certain threshold

 ### Watch the Video